 People celebrate Losar with good food, new clothes, and spending time with their family.
 It begins two days before the new year and ends on the first day.

 The first day of Losar falls on the 29th day of the 12th month of the year.
-On this day, Tibetans clean their houses and cook special dishes like soup with small dumplings.
+Tibetans clean their houses and cook unique dishes like soup with small dumplings on this day.
 Monks in monasteries indulge in special rituals to prepare for the celebration.

-The last day of the year and the second day of Losar is when Tibetans head to the monasteries to pray and offer gifts to the monks.
+On the last day of the year and the second day of Losar, Tibetans head to the monasteries to pray and offer gifts to the monks.
 Monasteries arrange religious celebrations, and people dress up to enjoy them and have a good time.

 At dusk, people celebrate with crackers and fire torches, believing this will scare away the evil spirits.
 The night is concluded with a special reunion dinner, during which case (cake) and chang (alcoholic drink) are served along with other delights.